Every Question is a good question - Here are some that are frequently asked

 .Drop-in classes are happening on a weekly basis, and are ongoing.
 You can show up to a drop-in class every week, or whenever your schedule allows.
 A workshop, or a series, has a start and an end, taking you from point A to point B. Some workshops are one day, some are several weeks.
 Workshops or series are focused on a certain area of the body or energetic approach to the practice.
 You are able to build on what you learn from week to week and often see more results this way.

 Do I need to register in advace?

 For the majority of classes, all you have to do is show up and sign in/pay in person.
 Your first drop-in class with Salutations Studio is free if you are a Wallowa County resident!
 There are some classes that require pre-registration, and will be indicated in the description.
 Typically, certain workshops tend to fill up and registering in advance ensures your spot!
 When a series is focused on something like back care, pre-registration also offers you a chance to begin a dialog regarding the specifics of your particular needs.

 What’s up with your class pricing?

 I am committed to high-quality, low-cost classes that are accessible to everyone.
 I believe that money should not be a limitation to creating a community yoga practice, which is why I am always open to trade or work-exchange.
 I also have a sliding scale, so that if you can pay more you are able to help support those who cannot, as well as to keep the studio alive and thriving!
 For a full description of pricing, check here.
-Flexibility in pricing is also key for making classes accessible.
-Some class series can be paid for in advance, in order to commit to a specific time frame and to be accountable to yourself to show up!
-5 and 10 class-passes can be used at any of the weekly classes, so that you have ultimate decision making power!
+Flexibility in pricing is also key for making accommodating our busy lifestyles.
+Class series can be paid for in advance, in order to commit to a specific time frame and to be accountable to yourself to show up!
+5 and 10 class-passes can be used at any of the weekly classes and over whatever time frame works for you, so that you have ultimate decision making power!